-Information gathering using the five senses of knowing is where education as well as learning begins.
+We start with the cognitive state of consciousness.
+Information gathering using the five senses of knowing is where education, as well as learning, begins.
 Our senses can only perceive differences.
-Perception of differences indicated boundaries.
-When I look at Jim, I see his profile, he is so tall, he is across, he is white in complexion, he is male, etc. When I look at Jane, I perceive her in a similar manner.
+Perception of differences indicates boundaries.
+When I look at Jim, I see his profile, he is so tall, he is white in complexion, he is male, etc. When I look at Jane, I perceive her in a similar manner.
 Cognition is how we recognize an individual.
 In such a learning, Jim will always remain Jim, and Jim and Jane will never be the same.

-Perception of unity of diversity however is not cognitive like seeing with my eyes.
+Perception of unity in diversity, however, is not cognitive like seeing with my eyes.
 If we cannot perceive unity in diversity, how can we feel it?
 This kind of learning needs a state of consciousness different from that we have while perceiving with our senses.
 Our senses can only perceive unconnected individuals.